rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 That's already much better!
 Of course the interesting part is the implementation of `make_nif_wrapper`.
 Since there's a lot to unpack there, let's go through it bit by bit.

-In the beginning, we just define a handy `Nif` type that that is a shorthand for the NIF interface we talked about earlier.

 ```zig
 const Nif = *const fn (beam.Env, argc: c_int, argv: [*c]const beam.Term) callconv(.C) beam.Term;
 ```

-The `make_nif_wrapper` function takes a `comptime` parameter of type `anytype`.
-This is because the different functions we're going to pass to `make_nif_wrapper` will have different types.
-Inside the function, we assign the actual type of the function to the `Function` constant, then we verify that it's actually a function and if it is, we extract its type info.

-From the info, we extract the parameter info, which is useful to check that the first parameter has the `beam.Env` type (that's a requirement of our current interface since the function must have an environment to make its return value) and we save the expected `argc` (which is the lenght of the params minus one since `env` is passed separately, not in `argv`).
+In the beginning, we just define a handy `Nif` type that that is a shorthand for the NIF interface we talked about earlier.

 ```zig
 fn make_nif_wrapper(comptime fun: anytype) Nif {